risk-first/website/introduction/Meeting-Reality.md

 ## Practice 2: Do The Simplest Thing That Could Possibly Work

-Another mantra from Kent Beck (originator of the [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) methodology), is "Do The Simplest Thing That Could Possibly Work", which is closely related to YAGNI and is about looking for solutions which are simple.
+Another mantra from Kent Beck (originator of the [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) methodology), is "Do The Simplest Thing That Could Possibly Work", which is closely related to YAGNI and is about looking for solutions which are simple, and avoiding over-engineering.
 Our risk-centric view of this strategy would be:

 - Every action you take on a project has it's own [Attendant Risks](Glossary#attendant-risk).
 - The bigger or more complex the action, the more [Attendant Risk](Glossary#attendant-risk) it'll have.